Lenovo ThinkPad X13 Review (Ryzen 7 PRO 4750U, Vega7)

 1. battery life

-The ThinkPad X13 Ryzen Edition has a 48Wh built-in lithium battery.
+The ThinkPad X13 Ryzen Edition has a 48Wh built-in lithium-ion battery.
 We used PCMark8 to test battery life.
 The power mode is “longer battery life”.
 All other processes are closed during the test, the network connection is turned off, and the screen brightness is adjusted to 50%.

-ThinkPad X13 pcmark
+ThinkPad X13 PCMark Benchmark

 The ThinkPad X13 Ryzen Edition has a battery life of 6 hours and 28 minutes in working acceleration mode.
 This score is in the mid-range of thin and light laptops.